 Fast Acting Underfloor Heating

 There are fast-acting underfloor heating systems such as the Variocomp system.
 These types of system can have controls like the radiator systems.
 The programmable digital thermostats and the Nest Smart stats are ideal for these types of system

 Some people prefer full multizone control for underfloor heating.
 This is where there is a thermostat for every room in the house.
 This enables rooms to be at different temperatures to suit the occupants and could be the best solution for a customer.
 There is a notion that full zone control will be more efficient, but from our experience, it may save a little on running costs but the actual comfort in the home may be compromised.
 Too much control (too many thermostats) or too much fiddling with controls defeats the purpose of whole-home central heating comfort.
 A better compromise could be breaking the home into just several zones.

-Smart heating controls allow you to manage your heating remotely from a computer, tablet or smartphone.
+Smart heating controls such as the Google Nest 3 allow you to manage your heating remotely from a computer, tablet or smartphone.
 One clear advantage of a smart heating control system is that you can make changes remotely if your plans change – for example, you can change the time that your heating comes on if it turns out you will be home sooner or later than you thought.
 Other things such as tracking your energy use and monitoring tenants or holiday home use are available.

 Whether a smart controller will save you money, and whether it is right for you, will depend on your lifestyle, how you currently control your heating and whether you prefer using an app to a traditional controller.